u1f408/catstret.ch/_posts/2025-03-07-windows-identification-guide.md

 ### Start button (Windows 7 vs. Windows Vista)
 {: #comp-start-vista7}

-the Start button orb extends past the edge of the taskbar by default in Vista, but it can also do this on Windows 7 (if the option to use small taskbar icons is turned on):
+the Start button orb extends past the edge of the taskbar by default in Vista, but it can also do this on Windows 7 (if the option to use small taskbar icons is turned on).

+the "bloom" effect in the centre of the flag panels of the Windows logo is far more prominent on Vista than on 7 - especially so in the Classic theme's Start button.

 <table>
 <tr>